alehander42/Nim/doc/nilcheck.rst

 The compiler ensures that every code path initializes variables which contain non nilable pointers.

-- if a type can't be implicitly initialized, it should be constructed directly with explicitly filling the required ``not nil`` fields
+- if a value of a type can't be implicitly initialized, it should be constructed directly with explicitly filling the required ``not nil`` fields
 - ``no implicit initialization`` for object types is lifted from their fields
 - the compiler proves that each path in a proc sets result if there is ``not nil`` return type